 Yellow St John’s wort flowers

-Hypericum species come in all shapes and sizes but they’re all yellow.
+Hypericum species come in all shapes and sizes but the flowers are all yellow.
 The herb which is said to improve mood is Hypericum perforatum.

 Perforate St John’s wort